ricardozanini/camel-rest-mock-service/README.md

 This configuration also enables the [Apache status page](https://httpd.apache.org/docs/2.4/mod/mod_status.html) to use it as a monitoring resource during the load tests execution.

+**Tip:** The startup script prints the `Location` configuration.

 ## Open Firewall ports

-The following ports should be opened on service machine to allow JMX remote connection and service connection:
+The following ports should be opened on the service machine to allow JMX remote connection and service connection:

 ```shell
 firewall-cmd --zone=public --add-port=12349/tcp --permanent